alias-comandos-linux-en-windows

 Linux Commands Aliases in Windows

-I leave you a collection of Windows command aliases, transforming some of the Linux commands into their Windows equivalents.
+Here is a collection of Windows command aliases, transforming some Linux commands to their Windows equivalents.

-Many times using the terminal is the fastest and simplest way to solve a problem.
-Without being an obsessive fanatic of doing everything through the console (there are some out there), the truth is that I use it quite a bit.
+Often, using the terminal is the quickest and easiest way to solve a problem.
+Without being an obsessive fanatic of those who do everything by console (and there are “those”), the truth is I use it quite a bit.

-On the other hand, I am much more accustomed to Linux commands than to Windows commands.
-Probably because in Linux their use is much more frequent, and once you get used to it, they stick in your head.
+On the other hand, I am much more accustomed to Linux commands than Windows ones.
+Probably because in Linux their use is much more frequent, and once you get used to it, they’re already stuck in your head.

-For example, ls, mv, grep… Simply because it is easier for me to think of ‘grep’ than ‘findstr’.
+For example, ls, mv, grep… Simply because it’s easier for me to think of ‘grep’ than ‘findstr’.

-It is also easier for me to port scripts to other machines, or even adapt those I find on the Internet.
+It also makes it easier for me to port scripts to other machines, or even adapt ones I find on the Internet.

-To set up aliases on your computer, there are different ways.
-The simplest is to create a command file (.bat or .ps) and copy it to the system32 folder.
+There are different ways to set up these aliases on your computer.
+The simplest is to create a command file (.bat or .ps) and copy it to the windows system32 folder.

 For example with this CMD command